mywinchester/XUF208-Breakout-Board/readme.md

 ## About fabrication files

 Folder Gerber include **gerber files** and **NC drill files**.
-If your manufacturer using other format or setting fabrication files, you should not be use those files
+If your manufacturer using other format or setting fabrication files, you should not be use those files.

 Gerber files are exported using the following settings:
 * Unit: Inches